It starts innocently enough.

 Here’s how it works:

-For one week keep a log of what time you went to bed and when you fell asleep (you may need the assistance of a sleep tracker).
+For one week keep a log of what time you went to bed and when you fell asleep.
 After the week is finished, average out the timelines and come up with a baseline.
 For example, you may have gone to bed at 10 p.m. each night, but sleep could have alluded you until 11 p.m.

 The next step is to add 30 minutes to the time on the clock when you fall asleep and make that your new bedtime.
 So, in this example, your new bedtime would be 11:30 p.m.